vtexdocs/dev-portal-content/docs/guides/Checkout/customization/change-payment-method-names-in-checkout.md

 - Change the name of the delivery phase: enter the following code on your CSS:

 `.shipping-data .accordion-toggle span { font-size: 0: }.shipping-data .accordion-toggle span:after { content: "{Text here}"; }`

-[block:callout]
-{
-  "type": "warning",
-  "body": "Note that you should be very careful about any CSS or JavaScript changes in your store.
-If it's not properly done, this kind of customization can compromise your store's conversion rate and the security of your checkout."
+>⚠️ Note that you should be very careful about any CSS or JavaScript changes in your store.
+If it's not properly done, this kind of customization can compromise your store's conversion rate and the security of your checkout.
-}
-[/block]